deephacks/confit/readme.md

     </dependency>
 ```

-Instances will now be validated by AdminContext when created, updated or deleted according to the constraints
+Creating, updating or deleting instances are now validated according to constraint annotations declared
-annotations available on configurable fields.
+on configurable fields.
 Custom
 [ConstraintValidator](http://docs.jboss.org/hibernate/stable/beanvalidation/api/javax/validation/ConstraintValidator.html)
-can also be used.
+may also be used.

 ```java